jessewaweru/SuperStoreAnalysis/README.md

 ![Visualization of the Total Customer lifetime value for each market](images/CLV_2.png) *Bar graph visualizing the Customer lifetime value for each segment in each market.*
 ### Insights
-- What stood out is how valuable the APAC market reaching over 5 million dollars in C.L.V showcasing just how valuable the countries in those regions are to the overall bottom line for the company.
+- The APAC market, with a customer lifetime value (CLV) exceeding $5 million, demonstrated its significant contribution to the company's bottom line.
-- The store also needs to put in more focus in generating more revenue in Canada, EMEA and Africa.
+- The store should prioritize increasing revenue in Canada, EMEA, and Africa.

-## 2. Which product categories are driving the most revenue and how do sales figures compare across different product categories?
+## 2. Which product categories are driving the most revenue and how do sale figures compare across various product categories?
-There aret three main customr segments for the company.
-I wanted to find out how each customer segment was performing in relation to total sales and whether the growth trend for each market was positive.
+The company has three primary customer segments.
+To assess their performance, I aimed to analyze each segment's contribution to total sales and identify any positive growth trends.

 View my notebook showcasing the steps I took:
 [MarketSales_by_Segments.](2_MarketSalesSegments.ipynb)